 Family-Friendly Community

 Farmington is a family-friendly community that’s invested in its youth.
 The City of Farmington’s Parks, Recreation, & Cultural Affairs Department is the second largest department within the city and consists of 17 facilities, 25 athletic fields and over 50 parks and open spaces.
 The PRCA is dedicated to providing opportunities for citizens to play, laugh, grow, learn and engage in enriching their quality of life.
+This includes the Bisti Bay waterpark, an over 9-mile long river trails system, and the Farmington Museum which hosts family-friendly interactive exhibits.

 As New Mexico’s only accredited agency through the Commission for Accreditation of Park and Recreation Agencies (CAPRA), the PRCA supports the National Recreation & Parks Association pillars by: